Operations Between Selections

 Combining Selection Results

-Type a name and click Ok to complete the combination.
+Type a name and click OK to complete the combination.

 Finding Records In Common (Intersection Set)